Saras112002/Analytics-AI-Platform/README.md

 - **Grounded generation over free generation.** Rather than trusting the LLM to be accurate, the system computes evidence first and constrains the LLM to explain only that evidence — with a disclaimer for the residual gap.
 This is the honest way to use LLMs on numeric data.
 - **The user picks the target.** Driver analysis is only meaningful against a chosen target, so the UI lets the analyst select which column to predict and re-runs XGBoost against it — the drivers visibly change with the choice.
 - **Honest model reporting.** XGBoost reports whether it actually ran on GPU vs. CPU, and reports its own R² so a weak model is labeled "weak signal" instead of being presented as fact.
+- **Provider-agnostic LLM wrapper.** The LLM client abstracts OpenRouter behind a clean interface.
+Swapping to Claude, GPT, or a self-hosted model requires changing one file.
 - **Guards against silent nonsense.** ID columns are excluded from ML, tiny files are refused, and unsupported file types return clear errors instead of crashing.

 ---